jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Second, we could just make it impossible for any customers to contact us.

-We could remove all of our phone numbers, close support email addresses, and just go dark.
+We could remove all of our phone numbers, close down support email addresses, and just go dark.
 We could probably get by like that for a while, and even make our product cheaper, since we wouldn't need to hire support people.